 Packed with vibrant veggies and savory flavors, this Southwest Barbeque Salmon and White Rice dish never fails to satisfy.
-Add it to your lunchtime rotation!
+Add it to your lunchtime rotation, today!

-This veggie loaded Southwest BBQ Salmon and White Rice dish made with Minute® Ready to Serve White Rice is sure to become a new lunchtime favorite!
+This veggie-loaded Southwest Barbeque Salmon and White Rice dish, made with Minute® Ready to Serve White Rice, is sure to become a new lunchtime favorite!

 Heat rice according to package directions.

 Don’t let the liquid from your canned beans go to waste!
-While bean liquid may not be appropriate for every meal you cook, it can add flavor and texture to soups like this Chicken Tortilla Soup and stews like this Easy Beef Stew With Rice
+While bean liquid may not be appropriate for every meal you cook, it can add flavor and texture to soups like this Chicken Tortilla Soup, and stews, such as this Easy Beef Stew With Rice

-If you do end up using canned beans liquid in your cooking, it may be best to replace one of the other liquids in the recipe.
-Canned beans liquid is very salty so if your dish already has a salty flavor it may make things slightly overpowering.
+If you do end up using the liquid from canned beans in your cooking, it may be best to replace one of the other liquids in the recipe.
+The liquid from canned beans is also very salty, so be sure to adjust the salt in your recipe after adding it in.

 This recipe calls for corn kernels.
 Whilst you may have frozen corn available in the freezer, if you only have fresh corn in your kitchen, you will need to cut the kernels from the cob.
-The best way to do this without making a mess is to lay the cob flat on a chopping board and slice the corn kernels off with a knife.
+The best way to do this without making a mess is to lay the cob flat on a chopping board and slice the corn kernels off each side with a sharp chef’s knife.

-If you have any leftover corn from this dish, try using it in another dish like this Mexican Street Corn and Rice Salad.
+If you have any leftover corn, try using it in this Mexican Street Corn and Rice Salad.

-As green onions are so long it might not be clear exactly which part you should put in your recipe.
-The entire thing is edible, however for most recipes it is best to use the white and pale green parts of the onion.
-That said the darker green part tastes delicious as part of a garnish for dishes like this Country Breakfast Casserole.
+Green onions are entirely edible, however for most recipes it is best to only use the white and pale green parts of the onion.
+That said, the darker green part tastes delicious as part of a garnish for dishes like this Country Breakfast Casserole.